adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

 We start by creating a web app that exposes an AG-UI endpoint, and that implements an agent using Microsoft Agent Framework.
 The code for the backend can be found in [this](https://github.com/adner/Agent365McpServers/tree/main/AgentBackend) repo.
 To wire up the AG-UI middleware, we follow the instructions [here](https://learn.microsoft.com/en-us/agent-framework/integrations/ag-ui/getting-started?pivots=programming-language-csharp) in the docs.
 There is also some sample code in the [Microsoft Agent Framework repo](https://github.com/microsoft/agent-framework/tree/8c6b12e6646e05be557750638ae893ac793ded18/dotnet/samples/AGUIClientServer/AGUIServer).

-To wire up the authorization flow with the MCP Servers, I took inspiration from the [Protected MCP Client sample code](https://github.com/modelcontextprotocol/csharp-sdk/tree/main/samples/ProtectedMcpClient) in the C# MCP SDK repo.
+To implement the authorization flow with the MCP Servers, I took inspiration from the [Protected MCP Client sample code](https://github.com/modelcontextprotocol/csharp-sdk/tree/main/samples/ProtectedMcpClient) in the C# MCP SDK repo.

 ```csharp
 using ModelContextProtocol.Client;